Dodgers recover, beat Giants 9-6 on Betts' 3-run HR in 8th - WHIZ News

 The Giants tied it at 5 with a five-run seventh when the Dodgers’ bullpen crumbled.

+“I’m not going to make too much out of this one,” Los Angeles manager Dave Roberts said of the relief corps.

 Phil Bickford gave up a solo homer to Evan Longoria.
-Facing a 2-2 count with two outs, Ruf blasted a grand slam to left-center off Alex Vesia to even the score.
+Facing a 2-2 count with two outs, Ruf launched his first career grand slam to left-center off Alex Vesia to even the score.

 Phillips came on in the eighth and promptly walked Wilmer Flores before Pederson doubled to deep left.
 After Longoria grounded out, Luis González was intentionally walked to load the bases.
 Phillips walked Thairo Estrada, forcing in Flores for a 6-5 lead.